NirantK/nirantk.github.io/content/drafts/why-i-quit-data-science.md

 Stepping away from Machine Learning Lead roles can be a massive cash and title/designation downgrade.
 It definitely turned out to be true for me.

-My alternate job offer was a Machine Learning Lead, instead of a Platform Engineer.
+My alternate job offer was a Series B/C Machine Learning Lead, instead of a Platform Engineer.
 I would not be happy with the role, but I'd be very happy with the salary.
 It'd be 3-4x in cash, and 4-5x in total compensation terms.
 Another way to look at this, I took at 75% cut on my cash compensation.

 I'm betting that I'll have a lot more fun doing this, but I'm also betting that I'll be a little more successful - which will compensate for this over a 4-10 year chapter of the career.

+In addition to the cash and title hit, it's a bit of social shaming: People might be inclined to assume that you were not quite good as a Data Scientist and that is why you moved to SWE.
+I don't care enough about that but mentioning it here so that you can see that I'm aware of it.